-There are different types of support they may be able to get such as care in the home, day centres or a care home.
+There are different types of support they may be able to get such as paid cares to come and help at home, going to a day centres or a stay in a care home.
 You can find out more on the Derbyshire County Council website.
-You can also contact their Brokerage Service who'll be able to tell you about the different options available in your local area - call them on tel: 01629 537763 or 01629 537758.

 You can also pay for a care service privately if you the person you look after can afford it.
 You can find local care services using the Derbyshire Care Directory.

 Getting a break from caring

 If you are entitled to a carer personal budget (see 'your rights as a carer' section above) you can use this to help pay for a break from your caring role.